EmCat2000/manual/05-typed-inputs/index.md

 contains the ones found in Scratch: Number, Any, and Boolean.
 (The reason these are in the second row rather than the ﬁrst will become clear when we look at the column arrangement.)
-The ﬁrst row contains the new [Snap]{.snap} types other than procedures: Object, Text, and List.
+The ﬁrst row contains the new Snap*!* types other than procedures: Object, Text, and List.
 The last two rows are the types related to procedures, discussed more fully below.

 The List type\index{List type} is used for ﬁrst class lists, discussed in Chapter IV above.
-The red rectangles inside the input slot are meant to resemble the appearance of lists as [Snap]{.snap} displays them on the
+The red rectangles inside the input slot are meant to resemble the appearance of lists as Snap*!* displays them on the
 stage: each element in a red rectangle.

 The Object type\index{Object type} is for sprites, costumes, sounds, and similar data types.

-The Text type\index{Text type} is really just a variant form of the Any type, using a shape that suggests a text input.[^5]
+The Text type\index{Text type} is really just a variant form of the Any type, using a shape that suggests a text input.[5]

-[^5]: In Scratch, every block that takes a Text-type input has a default value that makes the rectangles for text wider than tall.
-The blocks that aren’t specifically about text either are of Number type
-\index{Number type} or have no default value, so those rectangles are taller than wide.
-At ﬁrst some of us (bh) thought that Text was a separate type that always had a wide input slot; it turns out that this isn’t true in Scratch (delete the default text and the rectangle narrows), but we thought it a good idea anyway, so we allow Text-shaped boxes even for empty input slots.
-(This is why Text comes just above Any in the input type selection box.)

 ### Procedure Types

 Although the procedure types are discussed more fully later, they are the key to understanding the column arrangement in the input types.
-Like Scratch, [Snap]{.snap} has three block shapes\index{block shapes} : jigsaw-piece\index{jigsaw-piece blocks} for command blocks, oval
+Like Scratch, Snap*!* has three block shapes\index{block shapes} : jigsaw-piece\index{jigsaw-piece blocks} for command blocks, oval
 \index{oval blocks} for reporters, and hexagonal\index{hexagonal
 blocks} for predicates.
 (A *predicate* is a reporter that always reports true or false.)
-In [Snap]{.snap} these blocks are ﬁrst class data; an input to a block can be of Command type, Reporter type, or Predicate type.
+In Snap*!* these blocks are ﬁrst class data; an input to a block can be of Command type, Reporter type, or Predicate type.
 Each of these types is directly below the type of value that that kind of block reports, except for Commands, which don’t report a value at all.